 Little did I know the vast difference in feeling between breast-enhancement implants compared to mastectomy implants.
 When all your breast tissue has been removed, the implants feel cold, hard, flat, and crooked with some weird crevices as well.
 I was told they would only look normal with clothes on, but even that was not true.
 Now I was a DD cup, cold, crooked, flat, dented, and I was in pain.
 It was awful!
 I even had to buy pads to make the breast area look somewhat normal with clothes on.

 I was not a happy camper.
 The extra weight on my chest caused back problems.
 It limited my ability to run, as it was so painful that even with a bra on it hurt.
 I kept going to more doctors to try to fix the problem.
 Each time there would be slight improvements, but they were only temporary.

 Finally, I went on www.breastcancer.org and noticed an article about Dr. Roger Khouri in Miami.
 His method sounded fascinating, though it did involve more than one procedure.
 Like most women, I had always hoped that the reconstruction would be a quick fix but that's really never the case.
 I was open to new ideas, especially if I could replace the implants with my own body fat.
 I was willing to give it a try.

 I drove to Miami and met Dr. Khouri.
 He offered me two choices:

 1. He could remove the implants totally during the first operation and add some fat.
-In that case I would need to use the BRAVA bra to expand my tissue properly.
+In that case I would need to use the EVE bra to expand my tissue properly.